thinkshout/thinkshout/_case_studies/tolerance.md

     section-description: |
       While Teaching Tolerance can keep its finger on the pulse of current events and cultural moments, it's impossible to predict what every individual educator will need in their local communities.
 Providing these materials free of charge in an extensive library opens up endless possibilities for all educators.

       Now users can craft unique learning plans and share them with peers in their own schools or across the country.
-Over time, as the online community grows, we hope to build more social tools for teachers to share, comment on, and learn from each other's work.
-Work that ultimately fosters a more inclusive and kind environment in our schools.
+Over time, as the online community grows, we hope to build more social tools for teachers to share, comment on, and learn from each other's work, work that ultimately fosters a more inclusive and kind environment in our schools.

 cs-cta-text: Launch Site
 cs-cta-url: https://www.tolerance.org/